MondeSinxi/NLP-Skills-test/readme.md

 # Wells Fargo Pricing Data

+## Location of the report

+The notebooks used to compile the report can be found under the `notebooks` folder.
+The report can be found uner `notebooks/Reports/skills_test.md`

 ## Description of data

 The attached data file (skills_test.csv) contains text data pertaining to Wells